-Two primary sources of material are expected to be placed at the site; new work dredged material and maintenance material originating from the Wilmington Harbor Federal Navigation Project and maintenance material MOTSU.
+Material that is to be placed at the site is expected to be generated from: (1) new work dredging and maintenance dredging related to the Wilmington Harbor Federal Navigation Project, (2) maintenance dredging related to MOTSU's facilities, and (3) maintenance dredging related to the North Carolina State Ports Authority facilities.
 These materials will consist of mixtures of silt, clay, and sand in varying percentages.